WEC-Sim/WEC-Sim/docs/_include/mooring.rst

   (``lines.txt``) is created.
 The moorDyn input file (``lines.txt``) is shown in the figure below.
 More details on how to set up the MooDyn input file are described in the `MoorDyn Documentation <https://moordyn.readthedocs.io/en/latest/>`_.
+  One specific requirement when using WEC-Sim with MoorDyn is that the Body(s) in which the mooring lines are attached to should be labeled as "Coupled" in the MoorDyn input file, which allows for WEC-Sim to control the body dynamics.
   Note: WEC-Sim now uses MoorDyn v2.

 .. _moorDynInput: